 The inside of this place is extra swanky, with velvet couches and velvet ropes, amazing light structures, and neon lights.

-Dress code is strictly enforced, as Sutton has the reputation of a super elite club.
+The dress code is strictly enforced, as Sutton has the reputation of a super-elite club.

 Carrer de Tuset, 13